 4 – Lack of Effort

 I challenge you right now, ask yourself:

 Do you REALLY make an effort to have a strong relationship with God?
 Do you want this?
 What are you willing to sacrifice to make it happen?
 Is there any part of you that you are holding back?
 We are afraid that if we offer everything to Him that He will consume everything.
-Logical, no?
-Yes… but it’s not necessarily the case.
+Logical?
+Probably… but it’s not necessarily the case.